kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 ##### ResourceQuota

 The core ResourceQuota mechanism checks at admission time whether creating a resource in the apiserver would exceed per-namespace limits.
-This mechanism gets extended to support limiting the number of ResourceClaims based on what gets requested.
+We extend this mechanim to support limiting the number of ResourceClaims based on what gets requested.

-A resource entry in ResourceQuota with the special `<device-class-name>.deviceclass.resource.k8s.io/devices` limits the number of ResourceClaim objects in a namespace such that the number of devices requested through those objects with that class does not exceed the limit.
-When admins define classes so that they select specific device types, this quota mechanism can be used to limit access to those device types.
+A resource entry in ResourceQuota with the name `<device-class-name>.deviceclass.resource.k8s.io/devices` limits the number of ResourceClaim objects in a namespace such that the number of devices requested through objects with that device class does not exceed the specified limit.
+When admins define device classes so that they select specific device types, this quota mechanism can be used to limit access to those device types.

 A single request may cause the allocation of multiple devices.
 For exact